More than just a few colours

 Learn more about these filters by downloading our presentation, or watch a recording of the presentation that was shown at Photonics West 2017.
 An article comparing our filter solution with classical Hyperspectral Imaging cameras and other new approaches is published in Optik & Photonik, DOI: 10.1002/opph.201600012.

 High spatial resolution hyperspectral camera based on a linear variable filter in Optical Engineering.
 It can be openly accessed via //opticalengineering.spiedigitallibrary.org/article.aspx?articleid=2587755

-Recording of our presentation High spatial resolution hyperspectral camera based on a continuously variable filter at BiOS 2017.
+Recording of our presentation 3D and snapshot hyperspectral cameras based on continuously variable filters at Spectronet Collaboration Forum in August 2018.